Important information for parents and guardians

 In order to administer the vaccine safely and to record all the necessary information to monitor and manage the vaccine, the HSE will be processing your child’s personal information.
 All information processed by the HSE will be in accordance to the general laws and in particular the General Data Protection Regulation (GDPR) which came into force in 2018.

 The processing of your child’s data will be lawful and fair.
-It will only be processed for the specific purpose of managing the vaccinations.
+It will only be processed for the specific purpose to manage the vaccinations.
 The principle of Data Minimisation has been applied.
 This means that only data that is necessary to identify your child, book their appointment, record their vaccination and monitor its effects is being recorded.

 You have the following rights under the GDPR in respect of your child’s personal data that are processed.

 - Request information on and access to your child’s personal data (commonly known as a ‘data subject access request’).
-This enables you (the child’s parent) to receive a copy of the personal data we hold about your child and to check that we are lawfully processing it.
+This enables you (the child’s parent or legal guardian) to receive a copy of the personal data we hold about your child and to check that we are lawfully processing it.

 - Request correction of the personal data that we hold about your child.
 This enables you to have any incomplete or inaccurate information we hold about your child corrected.